vaibhavvptl/Usercard/Readme.md

 ## solution

-used two counter varible to solve the problem
+used two counter varible named counterThree and counterFive work for both negetive values and postive values